manassaloi/manassaloi.github.io/_posts/2020-04-14-wfh-lockdown.markdown

 And experiences is something for which you need to go out

-You can listen to a concert online..But no the same You can watch a travel vlog..
-But it is not the same
+You can listen to a concert online..but it is not the same
+You can watch a travel vlog.. but it is not the same

-Hence my hypothesis is that though people will appreciate occasional WFHs, video calls, webinars, the world will move back to how it was a few months back; provided we find the Covid-19 cure of course.
+Hence my hypothesis is that though people will appreciate occasional WFHs, video calls, webinars, the world will move back to how it was a few months back; provided we find the Covid-19 cure of course

 Lets wait a couple of years, and see ;)

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)